 10. Remove Roster Designations

 The current roster format features three roster designations: Senior Roster (spots 1-20), Supplemental Roster (21-24) and Reserve Roster (25-30).
 It seems the main reason for this is that only spots 1-20 (or as few as 1-18) count against the salary budget of $4,240,000.
 With the proposal above to raise the budget to $15,000,000 and convert it to a hard salary cap, there would no longer be a need for the roster slot designations.
 Instead, the issue becomes greatly simplified: a team can have up to 32 players on its roster, and there is a total salary cap of $15,000,000.
 Per my above recommendation, there would also be a minimum salary of $75,000.
+That figure would be adjusted with each new CBA.
 It would be up to the teams, not the league office, to decide what a player’s salary would be.

 I would continue to not count Homegrown players against the salary cap, in order to encourage teams to sign their youth academy players.